Anyone who has experienced a traumatic event — an assault, accident or warfare, just to name a few — can experience symptoms of PTSD.

 Is PTSD a problem in the U.S.?

-The National Center for PTSD estimates that 7 to 8 percent of the U.S. population will develop PTSD at some point in their lives.
-That means about 8 million adults will have PTSD during a given year, the center predicts.
+The National Center for PTSD estimates seven or eight out of every 100 people in the U.S. will develop PTSD at some point in their lives.
+That means about eight million adults will have PTSD during a given year, the center predicts.

 More women than men — about 10 percent compared to 4 percent — develop PTSD, according to the National Center for PTSD.